satellite-image-deep-learning/techniques/README.md

 * [deep-learning-datasets-maker](https://github.com/deepbands/deep-learning-datasets-maker) -> a QGIS plugin to make datasets creation easier for raster and vector data
 * [Modzy-QGIS-Plugin](https://github.com/modzy/Modzy-QGIS-Plugin) -> demos Vehicle Detection model
 * [kart](https://plugins.qgis.org/plugins/kart/) -> provides modern, open source, distributed version-control for geospatial and tabular datasets
+* [Plugin for Landcover Classification](https://github.com/atishayjn/QGIS-Plugin) -> capable of implementing machine learning algorithms such as Random forest, SVM and CNN algorithms such as UNET through a simple GUI framework.

 ## GDAL & Rasterio
 So improtant this pair gets their own section.
 GDAL is THE command line tool for reading and writing raster and vector geospatial data formats.
 If you are using python you will probably want to use Rasterio which provides a pythonic wrapper for GDAL